Shweta-keenable/-ARM-aarch64-VM-with-QEMU.md/ARM-aarch64-VM-with-QEMU.md

 ## How to launch ARM aarch64 VM with QEMU from scratch.

-To launch a To launch an arch64 VM we first need to install a few dependencies, including QEMU and the qemu-efi-aarch64 package, which includes the efi firmware.
+To launch an arch64 VM we first need to install a few dependencies, including QEMU and the qemu-efi-aarch64 package, which includes the efi firmware.

 apt-get install qemu-system-arm